B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 We begin our journey by boarding an international flight to Hokkaido, Japan’s second largest island and northernmost prefecture.
 Meals and snacks will be served on the plane.

-Upon arrival at New Chitose International Airport in Sapporo, we will meet with an Air and Sea Travel representative who will escort us to our hotel in Kitahiroshima.
+Upon arrival at New Chitose International Airport in Sapporo, we will meet with an Air and Sea Travel representative who will escort us to our hotel.

 This morning, we will transfer Asahiyama Zoo, home to 700 animals representing 124 different species.
 It is the first facility in Japan to successfully breed in captivity, animals that live in cold regions, such as polar bears, Amur leopards, and Scops owls.
-After lunch, we will proceed to Daisetsuzan National Park by Cable Car.
+After lunch, we will proceed to Daisetsuzan National Park via Cable Car.
 Daisetsuzan is the largest national park in Japan, and consists of three volcanic mountain groups.
-The park is known for its alpine meadows and remote backcountry and is famous for its wildlife, which is home to several rare species.
-We will enjoy a splendid panoramic view of the foliage of the park.
+The park is known for its alpine meadows, remote backcountry, wildlife, and home to several rare species.
+We will enjoy a splendid panoramic view of the foliage in the park.
 Then we will check in at the Sounkyo Onsen Resort, located in a narrow valley within the park.
 Relax at the Hot Spring tonight, and we will explore more spectacular views at the famous Sounkyo Gorge tomorrow.
 A special “Mountain-River’s Four Season” Banquet is arranged for tonight.
 As the name suggests, seasonal ingredients from the surrounding mountains and river are used for a feast that features Japanese, Chinese, and western cuisines.

 Sounkyo Onsen contains minerals such as hydrogen sulfide, salt, and iron.
 Its water is neutral and is said to be good for people suffering from hypertension and arteriosclerosis.